Cultural Studies Guidelines

 Cultural studies may include concentrations in communications, creative writing, expository writing, rhetoric and composition, journalism, languages, literature, philosophy, religious studies and other areas.

-Cultural studies intersects and overlaps with various other areas of study (such as historical studies, the arts or social theory, social structure and change).
+Cultural studies intersects and overlaps with various other areas of study (such as historical studies, the arts or social science).
 Degree programs in cultural studies should be focused on an articulated goal and have a relatively broad frame of reference.

 Students designing programs in the area of cultural studies: